-13.12.3

-[ Terminology Definitions Terminology Definitions
+Terminology Definitions

-Information A single or a series of undertakes to provide
+undertakes to provide

-Security unwanted or to a BSI all or part of an
+to a BSI all or part of an

-Incident unexpected IT function or service.
+IT function or service.

-information security A BSI would use IT
+A BSI would use IT

-events that have a outsourcing for
+outsourcing for

-significant probability functions ranging from
+functions ranging from

-of compromising infrastructure to
+infrastructure to

-business operations software development,
+software development,

-and threatening the maintenance and
+maintenance and

-confidentiality, support.
+support.
 The related

-integrity or availability IT service is integral to

-of BSI's information or the provision by BSI of

-information systems. a financial service and

-Information Automated means of the BSI is dependent

-Technology originating, processing, on the service on an

-(IT) storing and

-communicating IT Risk ongoing basis.

-information and covers II KISK Any potential adverse

-recording devices, outcome, damage, loss,

-communications violation, failure or

-network, computer disruption associated

-systems (including with the use of or

-hardware and software reliance on computer

-components and data) and other electronic hardware, software,

-devices. devices, systems,

-IT Group/ The unit of an applications and

-Department organization within a networks.

-Department BSI responsible for the IT Strategic A long-term plan (i.e.,

-activities of IT Plan three (3)- to five (5)- year

-operations control, horizon) in which

-monitoring of IT business and IT

-services, infrastructure management

-support and a cooperatively describe

-combination of how IT resources will

-technology, people contribute to the

-and processes. institution's strategic

-IT Operations Encompasses all objectives.

-- processes and services IT Risk Risk management

-that are provisioned by Management system that enables a

-an IT Unit to internal System BSI to identify, measure,

-and external clients.
+IT service is integral to

+I - I

+the provision by BSI of

+a financial service and

+the BSI is dependent

+on the service on an

+ongoing basis.

+IT Risk Any potential adverse

+outcome, damage, loss,

+violation, failure or

+disruption associated

+with the use of or

+reliance on computer

+hardware, software,

+devices, systems,

+applications and

+networks.

+IT Strategic A long-term plan (i.e.,

+Plan three (3)- to five (5)- year

+i iaii 1 ' ' 1

+horizon) in which

+business and IT

+management

+cooperatively describe

+how IT resources will

+contribute to the

+institution's strategic

+objectives.

+IT Risk Risk management

+I ~ I

+Management system that enables a

+System BSI to identify, measure,

 (ITRMS) monitor and control

-IT An arrangement under · - / IT-related risks.
+IT-related risks.

-Outsourcing which another party Management A general term for the
+Management A general term for the

-(either an affiliated Information I -
+Information computer systems in an

-entity within a institution that provide
+System (MIS) institution that provide

+2,300111 (11113) information about its

+business operations.